-A21.
+- A21.
 Exceptions noted in responses to confirmation requests may indicate misstatements or potential misstatements in the financial statements.
 When a misstatement is identified, the auditor is required by ISA (UK) 240 (Revised May 2021) to evaluate whether such misstatement is indicative of fraud.
 Exceptions may provide a guide to the quality of responses from similar confirming parties or for similar accounts.
-Exceptions also may indicate a deficiency, or deficiencies, in the entity's internal control over financial reporting.
+Exceptions also may indicate a deficiency, or deficiencies, in the entity's internal control over financial reporting. - A22.
+Some exceptions do not represent misstatements.
+For example, the auditor may conclude that differences in responses to confirmation requests are due to timing, measurement, or clerical errors in the external confirmation procedures.

-&lt;sup>25 ISA (UK) 315 (Revised July 2020), paragraph 37.
+&lt;sup>26 ISA (UK) 315 (Revised July 2020), paragraph 37.